Politics & Values Program

 Politics & Values fulfills a number of requirements for both Columbian College and Elliott School students.
 But more importantly, the course encourages elite-level intellectual development in a small-class environment.
 We engage solely with primary texts, reading classic works from ancient Greece to the present day (including works by several Nobel Prize winners), with significant faculty interaction to guide students through interpreting these difficult texts.
 And we apply these ideas to contemporary problems, writing research papers that bring together theory and practice.

 During the fall semester, we start by examining the view of role of values like rights, responsibilities, and liberties in the American founding by studying classic texts that the Founders read as they prepared for the US Constitutional Convention.
 Then we move on to study modern political scientists' skepticism about the promotion of values, asking what made them so skeptical about the values that the Founders thought were at the core of American politics.
-Finally, we study Supreme Court cases that address difficult questions about values and rights, such as the tension between civic virtue and religious freedom.

 In the spring, we look at the connection of values with cultures and nations; the problems of national and ethnic violence; traditional political science theories about the causes of war; the religious, moral and political origins of the current conflict between the West and Islam; international attempts to curb violence and establish boundary-crossing values; and the values that underlie our efforts to encourage development in impoverished areas of the world.